Quality of Life

 Much of the city’s retail development can be found along Metcalf Avenue, the city’s historic main artery running north and south and along the east-west corridors of 95th, 119th, 135th and 151st streets.
 New developments along the Metcalf corridor include the Lowe's at 95th Street and the shops at Promontory between 89th and 91st Streets.

 Committed to reinvigorating the Metcalf corridor, the City of Overland Park adopted Vision Metcalf, a long-range plan that encourages mixed-use development, integrated open and green space, and a balanced transportation system that embraces pedestrian usage and sustainability measures.

 Downtown Overland Park blends the traditions of a Main Street setting with the more contemporary vibe of one-of-a-kind local shops, art galleries, restaurants, services, events and one of the city’s most popular attractions: the Farmers’ Market.
 Century-old buildings stand next to sleek new buildings.
 Several mixed-use development projects are in the works that will bring multi-family units with ground-floor retail space, promising to increase the activity and vibrant atmosphere of the city’s heart.

-The new hot spot for retail in Overland Park is 135th Street where the city’s most active retail developments, Prairiefire and Corbin Park, sit side by side between Metcalf Avenue and Nall Avenue.
+A new hot spot for retail in Overland Park is 135th Street where two active retail developments, Prairiefire and Corbin Park, are side by side between Metcalf Avenue and Nall Avenue.
 Prairiefire is a 58-acre mixed-used project that integrates residential, office, retail and entertainment.
 Corbin Park is a 1.1 million-square-foot retail village with Tuscan-inspired architecture and tree-lined courtyards.
 Its anchor stores include Von Maur, JC Penney and SCHEELS, which offers the state’s largest selection of sporting goods.